-Adjust your approach.
-Instead of explaining what you want them to do, learn to describe the impact you wish to have.
+Instead of explaining what you want, learn to describe the impact you wish to have.
 Then ask for help in achieving the goal.

 Fill the description with how you want the audience to feel, not what you want personalities to do.

-I want our audience to feel like they’re driving a convertible at 60 miles an hour on a beautiful spring day with the wind blowing through their hair.
-They have just fallen in love, they got a big promotion at work and are on vacation for two weeks with no responsibilities They are carefree, full of hope, new beginnings and can’t wait to find out what today will bring.
+I want our audience to feel like they’re driving a convertible at 80 miles an hour on a beautiful spring day with wind blowing through their hair.
+They have just fallen in love, got a big promotion at work and are on vacation for two weeks with no responsibilities They are carefree, full of hope.
+And they can’t wait to find out what today will bring.

 Then ask how the talent can deliver a show, segment, feature or break that delivers that feeling.

-A talented person will likely not have an immediate response.
-But soon they will amaze you with something you never imagined.
+A talented person will not have an immediate response.
+But soon they will deliver something you never imagined.

-It won’t be a collection of things they do.
-It will likely be infused in all things they do.
-When they feel it, understand it and embrace it, their superpowers are unleashed.
+It won’t be a collection of things, but be infused in all they do.
+When they feel it, understand it and embrace it, superpowers are unleashed.

 Think of it as an Inspiration Statement, rather than a Mission Statement.

-Before station promotions, I routinely brought Jeff and Jer into my inner circle, with a private meeting to talk about the idea, structure and goals of the campaign.
-I usually suggested some of the details I was thinking about.
+Before station promotions, I routinely brought Jeff and Jer into the inner circle, with a private meeting to talk about the idea, structure and goals of the campaign.

 Then I sat back, and asked how it could be great.
 And how it could fit their show.

-They always came through with a contribution that made it even better.
+They always came through with contributions that made it even better.
 They injected it with excitement and energy.
 The creative exchange drove the idea to new heights.

 And best of all, they left the meeting feeling a part of the promotion.
 It was their idea.
 They were inspired.
 And they made it come alive on the air.

-It’s so much more effective – not to mention more fun – than sending a memo on how the new $1,000 Text to Win contest will be executed.
+It’s so much more effective – and a lot more fun – than sending a memo on how the new $1,000 Text to Win contest will be executed.

-As talent coach or manager, your job is to find and cast the right people.
+A talent coach’s job is to find and cast the right people.
 Then inspire them.

 Everyone has a superpower.
-Each person on the team has a hidden talent.
-As a manager or talent coach, your job is to uncover and inspire that talent.
+Each person on the team has a talent to make the organization better.
+Find it.
+Uncover it.
+Inspire that talent.